Financial freedom: what to know about paying your own bills

 Decide how to pay

 Next, decide how you’ll pay each bill.
-You can use snail mail, but that takes more time (and money because you’ll need to buy stamps).
+You can use mail, but that takes more time (and money because you’ll need to buy stamps).
 It also means running the risk of forgetting to send your payment.
 You may also have the option to pay your bills over the phone.

-A smarter way to pay your bills?
+A smart way to pay your bills?
 Online.
-Wells Fargo Online Bill Pay® lets you do everything right from your account.
-It makes it easy to pay your bills, especially if you use recurring payments.
+Wells Fargo Online Bill Pay makes it easy to pay your bills right from your account, especially if you use recurring payments.
 Doing so means you don’t need to worry about forgetting to pay your bill.

 Should you pay early?